 Moving along the Spectrum of Learning

-We anticipate that as a student’s awareness grows the activities of the phases may overlap; for example, students may very well take on individual projects in phases one and two, continue the process of self-discovery in phases two and three, and engage in the acquisition of specific knowledge and skills in phases one and three.
-Movement between phases, however, will be determined by the student’s ability to demonstrate that they are prepared to move to the next phase.
-The student will employ the following questions in making this determination:
+We anticipate that as participants’ awareness grows, the activities of the phases may overlap.
+For example, participants may very well take on individual projects in phases one and two, continue the process of self-discovery in phases two and three, and engage in the acquisition of specific knowledge and skills in phases one and three.
+Movement between phases, however, will be determined by the participant’s ability to demonstrate that they are prepared for a different level of learning.
+The participant and mentor will explore the following questions, for example, in making this determination:

 Movement from Phase 1 to 2: Do I know enough about myself and what I wish to accomplish to enable me to construct an individualized curriculum?

-Movement from Phase 2 to 3: Have I gathered the necessary interdisciplinary tools to be successful with a project, and do I know what that project will be and what success will look like?
+Movement from Phase 2 to 3: Have I gathered the necessary interdisciplinary tools to be successful with a project?
+Do I know what that project will be and what success will look like?

 Specific aspects of the Program will change according to the changing social and cultural environment in which the Program is being implemented.